joanmarquesbesses/Runic2D/README.md

 To validate the engine's architecture, I am developing a **Survivor-like game** alongside the engine (*Dogfooding*).
 The gameplay logic is built on top of the engine using a powerful **Native Scripting** system.

-Scripts are compiled into dynamic libraries (`.dll`) or statically linked depending on the configuration.
+Scripts are compiled into dynamic libraries (`.dll`) and loaded by the engine at runtime.
 Game entities can attach C++ scripts that inherit from `ScriptableEntity` to control their behavior securely and efficiently.

 ```cpp
 class PlayerScript : public Runic2D::ScriptableEntity